discsoftron/W1TTL-Rig-Control/README.md

 `rig.py`: The main application file

-`motd.txt`: The message of the day -- a file with a single line.
-This appears at the top of the web page and cannot be changed by students.

-`message.txt`: A message that can be edited within the webpage by anyone.
-I usually put a QSO script in here like, "CQ CQ CQ this is W1HLO calling CQ."

 `log.csv`: The QSO log in csv format.

 `export_log.py`: This will export the QSO log in Cabrillo format with the information needed for submitting directly to SCR.
 The exported file will be saved as `log.txt`.
 To run this program, enter: